The Provincial Nominee Program in Canada program is for workers who:

 Paper-based process:

-• After being nominated, you should submit a paper application for a Permanent Residence to Immigration, Refugees and Citizenship Canada (IRCC)
+- After the province nominates you, submit a paper application for Permanent Residence to Immigration, Refugees and Citizenship Canada (IRCC)

 Express Entry process: